Los Angeles Brain Injury Lawyer

 This can be improved over time by removing additional stimulation and focusing on tasks until you have completed them.
 As the victim improves, they will be able to challenge themselves with harder tasks.
 However, for a long period, simple activities such as reading a paragraph of a book without distraction will be very tiring.

 When the brain is damaged, it is more difficult to process information.
-Victims of traumatic brain injuries in Los Angeles will feel confused, foggy, and may have problems understanding their lawyer.
+Victims of traumatic brain injuries in Los Angeles will feel confused and foggy and may have problems understanding their lawyer.
 This is completely natural as the brain is attempting to grasp all of the stimuli around it.
 Your reaction time will be slower while you heal, with it taking longer to do physical and mental tasks.
-Victims suffering from the foggy feeling or slow reaction times should not drive, as it can put them at higher risk of an accident.
+Victims suffering from foggy feelings or slow reaction times should not drive, as it can put them at higher risk of an accident.

 To increase your memory retention, create a structured day plan with a routine.
 Use memory aids, such as keeping a diary and calendar.
 Use a task reminder on your phone or computer to help keep you on track.
 Start practicing learning new information and quiz yourself on it until you notice your retention improving.
 Get as much rest as possible.
 It’s much easier for the brain to learn when you have had a good sleep.

 Emotionally, traumatic brain injuries can be very difficult to process.
-This is especially true if the emotional processing regions of the brain were injured.
+This is especially true if the emotional processing regions of the brain are injured.

 Depression is one of the most common side effects of a traumatic brain injury.
 This is in part due to the overwhelming mental stimulation that their brain is struggling to keep up with.
 Additionally, the treatment of lots of time alone in dark rooms can trigger depression in patients healing from a traumatic brain injury.
 Roughly half of all TBI victims will suffer from depression within the first year after the injury.
 Nearly two-thirds will suffer from depression within seven years of the injury.